-Regenerative Cell Therapies
+Regenerative Medicine and Cell Therapies

 Benefits of an Outcomes Database or Registry

-- Monitoring safety of novel products undergoing testing in the clinic
+- Monitoring safety of novel products undergoing testing in the clinic;

-- Advancing the science of cell therapy by assessing trends, identifying promising approaches, and facilitating collaboration
+- Advancing the science of cell therapy by assessing trends, identifying promising approaches, and facilitating collaboration;

-- Improving development, manufacturing, and delivery of treatments by tracking clinical and patient-reported outcomes, including long-term results
+- Improving development, manufacturing, and delivery of treatments by tracking clinical and patient-reported outcomes, including long-term results;

-- Informing decision-making regarding coverage and payment
+- Informing decision-making regarding coverage and payment; and

 The development and launch of a national registry can help separate quality providers from “bad actors” that administer unsafe, unapproved treatments that put patients’ health at risk.
 Any federally-funded outcomes database or registry should only include treatments approved by the FDA or conducted under an FDA-administered IND or IDE.